Table of Contents

 we will discuss how to zip folder using python with zipfile python examples, how python extracts the zip file, how python zip multiple files, and how python read zip file without extracting.

 In this tutorial, we’ll use the zipfile and shutil modules.
 Shutil, like zipfile, is a Python module.
-As a result, there will be no need to install them externally.
+So, you do not need to install them as a PIP module.

 Creating a zip file using